sutarrohit/Moralis-NFT-Marketplace-FrontEnd/README.md

-Moralis-NFT-Marketplace-FrontEnd
+# Moralis-NFT-Marketplace-FrontEnd

-This is fronend project for the NFT marketplace project with the help of Next.js and Moralis.
+This is the fronend project for the NFT marketplace with the help of Next.js and Moralis.

 ## Getting Started